Kalabasa/leanrada.com/src/pages/works/isolation.md

 </div>
 <small>Key: <strong>C</strong></small>

-The result of voice-heavy composition was noticeable – There were no strong movements in the chord progression.
+The result was a floaty kind of feeling, with no particularly strong movements.
+There’s constant tension which is not fully resolved.

-Rather, the movement of the music was driven by the individual voice lines.
+The movement of the music was driven rather by the individual voice lines.

 <span class="bleed">
 	<div class="center">
 		<iframe width="768" height="432" src="https://www.youtube-nocookie.com/embed/vjv3dPCYy7o" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
 	</div>
 </span>
 <span class="caption">There are four voice lines for the vibraphone.
-They can be seen in the piano roll in the video.</span>
+They can be seen on the piano roll here in this video.</span>

-Same for the bass.
-The bass line was written to harmonize:
+For the bass, it’s the same.
+It was written to accompany the harmony:

 <div style="text-align:center">
 	<sup>Em / </sup><strong>C</strong>&emsp;